NYUMedML/CNN_design_for_AD/README.md

 ## Download ADNI data
 1. Request approval and register at [ADNI website](http://adni.loni.usc.edu/data-samples/access-data/)
 2. Download both the scans and the clinical data.
 From the main page click on `PROJECTS` and `ADNI`.
-To download the imaging data, click on Download and choose Image collections.
-In the 'Advanced search' tab, untick `ADNI 3` and tick `MRI` to download all the MR images.
+To download the imaging data, click on `Download` and choose `Image collections`.
+In the `Advanced search` tab, untick `ADNI 3` and tick `MRI` to download all the MR images.
-3. In the Advanced search results tab, click Select `All` and `Add To Collection`.
+3. In the `Advanced search results` tab, click Select `All` and `Add To Collection`.
 Finally, in the Data Collection tab, select the collection you just created, tick `All` and click on `Advanced download`.
 We advise you to group files as 10 zip files.
 To download the clinical data, click on `Download` and choose `Study Data`.
 Select all the csv files which are present in `ALL` by ticking Select `ALL `tabular data and click Download.

 ## Data Preprocessing
 Data Preprocessing with Clinica: